 - IPv6 traffic is not distributed, even when DVR is enabled.
 IPv6 routing does work, but all ingress/egress traffic must traverse through the centralized Controller node.
 Customers that are extensively using IPv6 routing are advised not to use DVR at this time. - DVR is not supported in conjunction with L3 HA.
-With Red Hat OpenStack Platform 11 director, if DVR is used, L3 HA is turned off.
+With Red Hat OpenStack Platform 14 director, if DVR is used, L3 HA is turned off.
 That means that routers are still going to be scheduled on the Network nodes (and load-shared between the L3 agents), but if one agent fails, all routers hosted by this agent will fail as well.
 This only affects SNAT traffic.
-The allow\automatic\l3agent\failover feature is recommended in such cases, so that if one network node fails, the routers will be rescheduled to a different node. - DHCP servers, which are managed by the neutron DHCP agent, are not distributed and are still deployed on the Controller node.
+The allow_automatic_l3agent_failover feature is recommended in such cases, so that if one network node fails, the routers will be rescheduled to a different node.
+For SNAT routers, the allow_automatic_l3agent_failover feature lets Neutron automatically reschedule routers of dead L3 agents.
+The failure detection uses the control plane (rabbitmq, L3 agents, neutron-server, and the DB).
+The down time can be significant.
+The L3 agent must be considered "dead" by the neutron server (75s by default).
+Then the neutron server must reschedule the router, and the new L3 agent must configure the router.
+It can take more than two minutes if the dead L3 agent/controller hosted many routers.
+If allow_automatic_l3agent_failover is enabled the operator need not intervene, but there is no way to restore the sessions that timed out, and a new connection must be established. - DHCP servers, which are managed by the neutron DHCP agent, are not distributed and are still deployed on the Controller node.
 With Red Hat OpenStack Platform, the DHCP agent is deployed in a highly available configuration on the Controller nodes, regardless of the routing design (centralized or DVR). - For floating IPs, each Compute node requires an interface on the External network.
 In addition, each Compute node now requires one additional IP address.
 This is due to the implementation of the external gateway port and the floating IP network namespace. - VLAN, GRE, and VXLAN are all supported for project data separation.
 When GRE or VXLAN are used, the L2 Population feature must be turned on.
-With Red Hat OpenStack Platform 11 director, this is enforced during installation.
+With Red Hat OpenStack Platform director, this is enforced during installation.

 14.4.
-Supported Routing Architectures
+SUPPORTED ROUTING ARCHITECTURES

-- Red Hat Enterprise Linux OpenStack Platform 5 through to Red Hat OpenStack Platform 11 for centralized, HA routing. - Red Hat OpenStack Platform 11 with distributed routing. - Upgrading from a Red Hat OpenStack Platform 10 deployment running centralized HA routing to Red Hat OpenStack Platform 11 with only distributed routing.
+- Red Hat Enterprise Linux OpenStack Platform 8 through to Red Hat OpenStack Platform 14 for centralized, HA routing. - Red Hat OpenStack Platform 12 or later with distributed routing. - Upgrading from a Red Hat OpenStack Platform 8 or later deployment running centralized HA routing to Red Hat OpenStack Platform 10 or later with only distributed routing.

 14.5.
-Deploying DVR
+DEPLOYING DVR WITH ML2 OVS